(or 10+ tips for shooting indoor sports)

-I shoot on a full-framed Nikon D750, which has recently come down in price to <$1900 USD.
-I chose this model as it's small and lightweight, has 24.2MP resolution, a reasonably fast 6.5FPS continuous shooting speed, and great low-light performance.
+I shoot on a full-frame Nikon D750.
+I chose this model as it's small and lightweight, has a 24.2MP resolution, a reasonably fast 6.5FPS continuous shooting speed, and great low-light performance.
 The newly-released Nikon D500, Nikon D7200, and Canon 7D would all be good crop-sensor choices on a tighter budget, but will still run well over $1000 USD.
 I'd avoid the more expensive Nikon D810 and Canon 5Ds, as their higher resolution comes at a trade-off of slower continuous shooting rates, given the 36-50MP or higher files they create!

 Features to consider include a higher-performing auto-focus system that performs well in low light, high continuous shooting rate, large image buffer, and a high native-ISO rating (forget expanded ISO ratings - they're just marketing tools that don't deliver usable results in most situations).

-I use 3rd-party Tamron zoom lenses (a 24-70mm f/2.8 and a 70-200mm f/2.8), and they perform very well!
+I use 3rd-party Tamron zoom lenses (a 24-70mm f/2.8 and a 70-200mm f/2.8) and Sigma prime lenses (85mm f/1.4 Art series), and they perform very well!
 In some ways, they're better than their Canon or Nikon counterparts for sharpness, though that does come at the very slight expense of focusing speed (not a factor in most situations).
 Those lenses will usually start at $1250 or so new, though you can find decent copies on the used market for less.
-I frequently depend on vibration compensation or image stabilization (VR, VC, etc.) as I move from shot to shot, so avoid lenses that don't come with this feature if you want to avoid motion blur from camera shake.
+An interesting note - while VC can help in some situations, it can actually be a hindrance when using higher shutter speeds.
+More on that later.

 Some choices to favor: